saleor/saleor-docs/docs/getting-started/installation-macos.md

 > **Warning**
 >
 > Secret key should be a unique string that only your team knows.
-Running code with a known `SECRET_KEY` defeats many of Django’s security protections, and can lead to privilege escalation and remote code execution vulnerabilities.
+Running the code with a known `SECRET_KEY` defeats many of Django’s security protections, and can lead to privilege escalation and remote code execution vulnerabilities.
 Consult [Django’s documentation](https://docs.djangoproject.com/en/1.11/ref/settings/#secret-key) for details.

 #### 5. Create a PostgreSQL user